How To Make Handmade Pan Fried Gnocchi

 How to make handmade pan fried gnocchi

-1. Prepare the dough
+1. Prepare the dough:

-2. Roll the dough out into a rope
+2. Roll out the dough into a rope:

-3. Slice the dough rope into bite size pieces (gnocchis)
+3. Slice the dough into bite-sized pieces:

 sliced gnocchi dough on a cutting board